ttacon/gemini/README.md

 Currently, I am not accepting any pull requests as I'm playing fast and loose with gemini.

-A huge shout out needs to be made to cooper nurse (github.com/coopernurse/gorp).
+A huge shout out needs to be made to coopernurse (github.com/coopernurse/gorp).
 Gorp influenced/influences gemini in many ways, and I do think it was one of the first, extremely useful ORMs in go.